-The Yellow Birds director Alexandre Moors on Kevin Powers' novel adapted by David Lowery and RFI Porto: "The book is beautiful.
+The Yellow Birds director Alexandre Moors on Kevin Powers' novel adapted by David Lowery and Ronnie Porto: "The book is beautiful.
 A beautiful piece of English literature."
 Photo: Anne-Katrin Titze

-The Yellow Birds, shot by Sundance award-winner Daniel Landin (Jonathan Glazer's Under the Skin) and edited by Joe Klotz (The Paperboy, Lee Daniels' The Butler) with a a terrific score by Adam Wiltzie (Francis Lee's God's Own Country, Garth Davis's Lion), stars Alden Ehrenreich and Tye Sheridan with Jack Huston, Jennifer Aniston (also an executive producer), Toni Collette, Jason Patric, Lee Tergesen, and Nikolai Kinski.
+The Yellow Birds, shot by Sundance award-winner Daniel Landin (Jonathan Glazer's Under the Skin) and edited by Joe Klotz (The Paperboy, Lee Daniels' The Butler) with a a terrific score by Adam Wiltzie (Francis Lee's God's Own Country, Garth Davis's Lion), Adam Peters and Marc Ribot, stars Alden Ehrenreich and Tye Sheridan with Jack Huston, Jennifer Aniston (also an executive producer), Toni Collette, Jason Patric, Lee Tergesen, and Olivia Crocicchia.

 Alexandre Moors joined me for a conversation on his second feature (after Blue Caprice with Isaiah Washington and Tequan Richmond).
 The first time I heard about Kevin Powers' novel The Yellow Birds was from the director of Augustine, Alice Winocour when she was in New York for her film Disorder (Maryland) during Rendez-Vous with French Cinema in 2016.
 Matthias Schoenaerts played Vincent, a soldier returning from Afghanistan who suffers from PTSD.